jwinarske/rkboot/README.rst

 The Payload Blob
 ================

+*Note: the payload format will change with the release of version 0.8.
+The old format may not be supported anymore.*

 The current payload format used by levinboot consists of 3 or 4 concatenated compression frames, in the following order: BL31 ELF file, flattened device tree, kernel image.
 If configured with :cmdargs:`--elfloader-initcpio`, a compressed initcpio must be appended.
 Depending on your configuration, arbitrary combinations of LZ4, gzip and zstd frames are supported.